Character sheaves for classical symmetric pairs: Preliminaries

 There are two important extreme cases of character sheaves.
-The case when their support is all of $\fg_1$; in this case we say that the character sheaf has full support and write $\Char(\fg,K)^\rf$ for them.
-The other extreme occurs when their support is nilpotent; in this case we say that the character sheaf has nilpotent support and we write $\Char(\fg,K)^\rn$ for them.
+The character sheaves supported on all of $\Lg_1$ are called full support character sheaves, and we write $\Char_K^\rf(\Lg_1)$ for them.
+The character sheaves supported on nilpotent $K$-orbits, are called nilpotent support character sheaves and we write $\Char_K^\rn(\Lg_1)$ for them.